Megalodon: Growth and reproduction

-Megalodon, like contemporaneous sharks, made use of nursery areas to birth their young in, specifically warm-water coastal environments with large amounts of food and protection from predators.
+Megalodon, like contemporaneous sharks, made use of nursery areas to birth their young, specifically warm-water coastal environments with abundant food and protection from predators.
 Nursery sites were identified in the Gatún Formation of Panama, the Calvert Formation of Maryland, Banco de Concepción in the Canary Islands, and the Bone Valley Formation of Florida.
 Given that all extant lamniform sharks give birth to live young, this is believed to have been true of megalodon also.
 Infant megalodons were around 3.5 m at their smallest, and the pups were vulnerable to predation by other shark species, such as the great hammerhead shark (Sphyrna mokarran) and the snaggletooth shark (Hemipristis serra).
 Their dietary preferences display an ontogenetic shift: Young megalodon commonly preyed on fish, sea turtles, dugongs, and small cetaceans; mature megalodon moved to off-shore areas and consumed large cetaceans.

 An exceptional case in the fossil record suggests that juvenile megalodon may have occasionally attacked much larger balaenopterid whales.
-Three tooth marks apparently from a 4 to 7 m long Pliocene shark were found on a rib from an ancestral blue or humpback whale that showed evidence of subsequent healing, which is suspected to have been inflicted by a juvenile megalodon.
+Three tooth marks apparently from a 4 to 7 m long Pliocene shark, likely a juvenile megalodon, were found on a rib from an ancestral blue or humpback whale that showed evidence of subsequent healing.